 Prof. Dr. Olivier Berthod | ICN Business School

 Olivier Berthod is Associate Professor at the Department of Human Resources and Organizational Behavior at ICN Business School.
 He received his Doctorate (Management) from Freie Universität Berlin, Germany, and Master Degrees from Linné Universitet, Sweden, and Université Paris-Dauphine, France.
-His research reports mostly on questions of organization theory and design, specifically: organizational culture, interorganizational relations, reliability, sensemaking, decision-making, and resistance to change, with a particular interest in the public and nonprofit sectors, although not exclusively.
+His research reports mostly on questions of organisation theory and design, specifically: organisational culture, interorganisational relations, reliability, sensemaking, decision-making, and resistance to change, with a particular interest in the public and nonprofit sectors, although not exclusively.
 Related projects received funding from the German Research Foundation (DFG), the Peter Pribilla Foundation, the Wagener Foundation, the Dahlem Research School, and the industry.
 His work can be found in the Journal of Public Administration Research and Theory, Perspectives on Public Management and Governance, Public Administration, Journal of Management Inquiry, and Organizational Research Methods, among other outlets.

 Dr. Natascha Bing | German Red Cross